Santiago8888/Medium/Software-Pathology.md

 #### 5.3 A plethora of treatments

-The science of causality is key to linking diagnostics with treatments.
+The science of causality is key to linking diagnostics and treatments.
+But only a well documented, rigorous and actively maintened dictionary of treatments will be sufficient to complete the scientific method for Software Engineering.
+In prehistory, plants and remedies were shared orally and we think of that with superiority.
+But when was the last time you opened a book to fix a problem?
+Solutions are instead offered through sites like StackOverflow that lack depth, would you be willing to receive medical treatment after submitting a single paragraph to a doctor?

+The dictionary of treatments should follow the taxonomy of Software maladies, with recommendations, precautions and tools to fix the problem.
+As well as documented evidence to communicate required actions to business stackholders.

 ### 6. Conclusion